inveniosoftware/rfcs/rfcs/framework-0035-error-handling-and-response.md

 Having established that error response are not subject to content negotiation, the next question is who is responsible for rendering the HTTP response body for an error.

-As a prerequisite, please see [error handling in Flask](https://flask.palletsprojects.com/en/1.1.x/errorhandling/#error-handlers).
+IMPORTANT: As a prerequisite, please read [error handling in Flask](https://flask.palletsprojects.com/en/1.1.x/errorhandling/#error-handlers).

 **Sources of errors**